How to run a simulation

 11,1600,35

-In the following example, we will use the pandas library to access the data.
+In the following example, the pandas library can be leveraged to access the data.

-1. Install the required libraries, by running in your console:
+1. Install the required libraries, by running in a console:

 python --version # Python 3.7.0 or greater should be installed on your computer